vladimirvivien/go-plugin-example/README.md

 ...
 ```
 #### 6. Lookup a Symbol
-Next, we use the `*plugin.Plugin` to search for symbols that matches the name of the exported elements from the plugin module.
-In our example plugin ([./eng/greeter.go](./eng/greeter.go), see earlier), we exported a variable called `Greeter`.
+Next, we use the `*plugin.Plugin` value to search for symbols that matches the name of the exported elements from the plugin module.
+In our example plugin ([./eng/greeter.go](./eng/greeter.go), seen earlier), we exported a variable called `Greeter`.
 Therefore, we use `plug.Lookup("Greeter")` to locate that symbol.
 The loaded symbol is then assigned to variable `symGreeter` (of type `package.Symbol`).
 ```
 func main(){
 ...